Who Can Vote?

 Who Cannot Vote?

-- a person serving a sentence of imprisonment in a penal or correctional institution;
+- A person who is serving a sentence of imprisonment in penal or correctional institution;

-- a person acting as executor or trustee or in any other representative capacity, except as a voting proxy in accordance with section 44 of the Municipal Elections Act.
+- A person acting as executor or trustee or in any other representative capacity, except as a voting proxy in accordance with section 44 of the Municipal Elections Act.

 Who can vote in a school board election?